cmeeren/Felicity/README.md

 ### Production readiness

-This framework contains ~500 end-to-end tests checking success-path and error-path functionality of all operations, and will soon be used in several mission-critical production APIs at our company.
+This framework contains over 500 end-to-end tests checking success-path and error-path functionality of all operations, and will soon be used in several mission-critical production APIs at our company.
 I’m not claiming it’s perfect, or even bug-free, but it’s well tested, and I have a vested interest in keeping this framework working properly.

 Since the framework is brand new, I am initially releasing it as 0.x and reserve the right to make breaking changes as I start using the framework for real-world APIs and discover possibilities for improvement.
 However, do not take 0.x to mean that it’s a buggy mess, or that the API will radically change every other week.